madfxr/ansible-lamp-wordpress/README.md

 Automate installation & configuration of CentOS Server with software package specification LAMP (Linux Apache MariaDB PHP)

-## Requirments
+## Requirements
 - Git
 - Ansible 2+

 ## Installation
-First you need to install Git and Ansible first in the master and the following commands you can follow:
+First, you need to install Git and Ansible first in the master and the following commands you can follow:

 ```
 yum install epel-release -y